 To complete the online application, collect the following:

-- A cover letter from the chairperson of the GSC briefly describing why the dissertation was chosen for nomination by the program
+- A nomination letter from the chairperson of the GSC briefly describing why the dissertation was chosen for nomination by the program

 - Two letters of support from among the following: